jenkinsci/sse-gateway-plugin/README.md

 // Connection error handling... connection.onError(function (e) {
     // Check the connection...
-    connection.waitServerRunning(function(status) {
+    connection.waitConnectionOk(function(status) {
         if (status.connectError) {
-            // Display a message if the last attempt to connect
+            // The last attempt to connect was a failure, so
-            // was a failure....
+            // notify the user in some way....

         } else if (status.connectErrorCount > 0) {
             // The last attempt to connect was not a failure,